Bike touring with special dietary needs: Ride well, eat well

 5. Consider packing snacks and supplemental foods for yourself if you know your tour may have limited options.

-6. For international tours, it’s a good idea to have a translation app (such as Google Translate or Apple Translate) to help you navigate menus at restaurants and hotels, in case your server speaks little or no English.
+6. It's a good idea to have a translator app (such as Google Translate or Apple Translate) to help you navigate menus at restaurants and hotels, in case your server speaks little or no English.

 7. If you have other food-related questions about your tour, get in touch with our office, 585-424-2124 or info@womantours.com.
 We’ll be glad to help.